-To be covered under your Travel Insurance Policy, if you become ill, it is essential that you contact a local doctor and also telephone the emergency number of you insurance company.
+We strongly recommend that you take out an appropriate travel insurance policy when you travel abroad.
+To be covered under your Travel Insurance Policy, if you become ill, it is essential that you contact a local doctor and telephone the emergency number of your insurance company.
 You will NOT be covered for any claim unless this procedure is carried out.
 Your insurance company will then decide on the best course of medical attention.
-We strongly recommend that you take out an appropriate travel insurance policy when you travel abroad.
+Tipping To keep our tours affordable, we do not increase the tour price by adding in tips.
+However, in the tourism industry, there is a certain level of expectation that, when receiving a good service, one awards with a tip.
+Tour Managers, Representatives, Guides and Drivers appreciate a tip at the end of their involvement with the tour, but this is entirely at your discretion.
+We believe in allowing you to tip according to your level of satisfaction with their services.